IVRPowers/blog/content/post/marketing/transforming-car-dealerships-with-video-calls.md

 With video calls, customers can experience virtual test drives of vehicles without physically visiting the dealership.
 Sales representatives can use mobile devices to showcase the interior and exterior of cars, demonstrate key features, and simulate driving experiences, providing customers with a comprehensive understanding of the vehicle’s performance and functionality.

-> Offering online demos can be the key to winning over more customers.
+> Offering online demos is key to winning over more customers.

 ## 3. Remote Vehicle Financing and Documentation